 After it was on its way, the painter realized he had made an error – he painted Christ’s wound from the soldier’s spear on the side of the body, instead of the right.
-Manet wrote to his friend, the writer Charles Baudelaire, seeking advice on what to do.
+Manet wrote to his friend, the writer Charles Baudelaire, asking advice on what to do.
 Baudelaire advised him to fix it before the Salon opened, or face ridicule.
 Manet did not repaint the wound, and he was indeed ridiculed.

 It is a moving painting, and oddly more modern-looking than 1864 might suggest.
 It is one of several religious-themed works that Manet did about that time, and at first glance it seems quite orthodox, aside from the placement of the wound.

 But look more closely, and something else becomes apparent.
-The story of the exchange with Baudelaire notwithstanding, something else is going on this painting, and it suggests a kind of caution for Christians about both “serious” and popular culture.
+The story of the exchange with Baudelaire notwithstanding, something else is going on this painting, and it suggests a kind of warning for Christians about both “serious” and popular culture.